chainswarm/chainswarm/doc/indexers/substrate/README.md

 4. **Block Stream → Money Flow**: The Block Stream Indexer provides transaction data that the Money Flow Indexer uses to build a graph representation of the transaction network.

-5. **Known Addresses → Enrichment**: The Known Addresses Service stores labeled addresses in a database that can be used to enrich data from all other indexers, making it more accessible and meaningful.
-This is not part of the main data flow but serves as a supplementary service for data enrichment.
+5. **Known Addresses → API Layer**: The Known Addresses Service stores labeled addresses in a database that is accessed directly by the API layer (REST or MCP).
+It operates completely independently from the indexer data flow.

 ## Use Cases